agoodloe/LDunnDistributedTM/ContinuousConsistency.md

-at particularly inopportune times, e.g. when weather or fire conditions are at their worst, as in some cases the conditions which prompt urgent communication will correlate with those that make communication difficult.
-(Tautologically, a communications network is most \mbox{congested} precisely when everyone needs to use it!)
+at particularly inopportune times, e.g. when weather or fire conditions are at their worst, as in some cases the conditions which prompt urgent communication will correlate with those that make communication difficult.[^pithy]

+[^pithy]: Consider that, tautologically, a communications network is most \mbox{congested} precisely when everyone needs to use it.

 From a systems perspective, an unreliable network obstructs protocols for coordination among distributed agents, say to broadcast a message from one agent to the group.
-At a high level, any kind of coordinated action requires enforcing some kind of consistency across replicas of data shared between agents, e.g. the history of text messages in a chat application.
-Stronger notions of consistency generally require a greater ability to communicate with other agents quickly---otherwise the system may have to wait for the network, delaying the processing of requests from clients in the meantime.
+At a high level, any kind of coordinated action requires enforcing some notion of consistency across replicas of data shared between agents, e.g. the history of text messages in a chat application.
+Stronger notions of consistency generally require a greater ability to communicate with other agents quickly.
+Otherwise the system may have to wait for the network, delaying the processing of requests from clients in the meantime.
 In practical applications this implies that tradeoffs will have to be made *somewhere*, so it is necessary to understand where this happens and make choices informed by the particulars of the real environment.

-## Communication as a Safety Challenge
+## Communication and Safety
-The difficulty of coordinating the actions of distributed agents over an unreliable network makes it difficult to maintain safety, as safety requires agents to act with reasonably up-to-date information about the world.
-Very often this information is received from sensors and other agents in the environment, who send it over the network, making the network a bottleneck.
+An unreliable network is a safety challenge, as safety requires agents to act with up-to-date information about the world.
+Generally this information is received from sensors and other agents in the environment, who send it over the network(s), making the network a major bottleneck.

 Consider firefighting airtankers for example.
-The largest examples of these, Very Large Airtankers (VLATs), can deposit more than 10,000 gallons of fire retardant at once, or more than enough to dislodge tree limbs (indeed, in some cases enough to crush a ground vehicle[^carcrush]), creating a hazardous situation for ground crews.
-One potential policy would be to disallow this action if a pilot (or the pilot's computer) does not have up-to-date information about the location of agents on the ground.
-However, sharing this information with the pilot may be difficult or impossible if heavy smoke, a damaged radio tower, or a tall ridge prevents communications.
-In these scenarios a pilot's actions might be restricted, leading to potentially dangerous inefficiencies.
+The largest examples of these, Very Large Airtankers (VLATs), can deposit more than 10,000 gallons of fire retardant at once, or more than enough to dislodge tree limbs---indeed, in some cases enough to crush a ground vehicle[^carcrush]).
+This creates a hazardous situation for ground crews.
+One potential policy would be to disallow this action if a airtanker's pilots do not have up-to-date information about the location of agents on the ground.
+However, sharing this information may be difficult or impossible if heavy smoke, a damaged radio tower, or a tall ridge prevents communications.
+In these scenarios, our hypothetical policy may prevent airtankers from operating, leading to potentially dangerous inefficiencies.

 [^carcrush]: [Link](https://www.youtube.com/watch?v=ONdSoiI4zIA)
 [^killed]: [Link](https://www.firerescue1.com/flame-retardants/articles/utah-battalion-chiefs-death-may-have-been-linked-to-airplane-retardant-drop-zWKw179u1IXBB8p9/)